bobfoster1299/ensuring-quality-releases3/README.md

 Go back to the log analytics workspace > **Virtual Machines**.
 Click your VM > **Connect**.
 This will install the agent on the VM, allowing azure to collect logs from it.

 Go back to the log analytics workspace > **Logs**.
 From the **Custom Logs** dropdown double-click the custom log just created and run the query.
-You should see the selenium logs (however, the agent might only collect logs if the timestamp on the log file was updated after the agent was installed).
+You should see the selenium logs.
+However, the agent might only collect logs if the timestamp on the log file was updated after the agent was installed.
+Also, the BVM might require a reboot, or you might just need to wait a while, before the logs appear.